mg98/aol4foltr/docs/howto.md

 # How To Use

-This document explains how to load and use this dataset for FOLTR.
+This document explains how to load and use this dataset for Federated Online Learning-to-Rank (FOLTR).

 AOL4FOLTR consists of two files: `metadata.csv` and `letor.txt` (i.e., after decompression): both files are linked via the 'qid' attribute.
 We intentionally used open standard formats to ensure broad accessibility and ease of use with popular libraries such as `pandas`.